ZupIT/beagle-docs/content/en/android/tutorials/how-to-make-communication-between-components.md

 title: How to make communication between components
 weight: 218
 description: >-
   On this section, you'll find the step by step to configure the communication between components and context
 ---

 ---
+### What is it?

 The **communication between components** is a way to share information with the use of Observables that, in general, issue notifications when a change happen with them.